 - 1. Enter the SafeConsole Connection Token that is obtained in the steps above.
 Review the license agreement, check the checkbox to accept it, and click Activate in the bottom left-hand corner. - Optionally Enabled Policies These policies may or may not be enabled by your System Administrator.
-They will appear during device registration if they have been enabled. - Confirm Ownership of the device: Enter the Windows username and password that is associated with the login credentials of the computer the device is plugged into. - Unique User Token: This token is directly associated with the end user's account and will be provided by the System Administrator. - Administrator Registration Approval: The System Administrator may require their approval to proceed with device registration. - 2.
+They will appear during device registration if they have been enabled. - Confirm Ownership of the device: Enter the Windows username and password that is associated with the login credentials of the computer the device is plugged into. - Custom Device Information: Required information about you or your device.
+The required fields will vary. - Unique User Token: This token is directly associated with the end user's account and will be provided by the System Administrator. - Administrator Registration Approval: The System Administrator may require their approval to proceed with device registration. - 2.
 Enter a secure Password and Confirm it.
 Once the password created meets the requirements listed to the right side of the input fields, click Continue.
-The requirements of this password will depend on the policy selected by your administrator. - 3.
+The requirements of this password will depend on the policy selected by your administrator.
+Passwords are case-sensitive and must have at least 8 characters along with more requirements if Strong Password is enabled. - 3.
 Choose a Secure Volume File System (see Formatting My Device) and click Continue. - 4.
 The device will now finalize the setup process and be ready for use.
 Access the Encrypted Storage by clicking the Folder Icon in the top menu.
 The settings of the device can be accessed and altered by clicking the Gear Icon.
 See the IronKey Control Panel for more information.